 Flexibility in contemporary building is the ability to produce environments capable of evolving and adapting to the changes in users’ lives, or to the use they make of them over time.
 It constitutes a further level of temporariness, a dynamic expression of stable constructions that perform different degrees of variability in the same space.
 It essentially allows the building to perform temporary uses or contexts in its already foreseen temporary nature.
 Construction can be defined as flexible when the following criteria are met:

-It has a free plan, i.e., without elements that forcibly identify spaces, for example in the case of too many partition walls;
+it has a free plan, i.e., without elements that forcibly identify spaces, for example in the case of too many partition walls;

-It has an accurate distribution of systems and services;
+it has an accurate distribution of systems and services;

-It has a single roof that unifies different spaces, open or closed;
+it has a single roof that unifies different spaces, open or closed;

-It has movable walls that guarantee different configurations of the space;
+it has movable walls that guarantee different configurations of the space;

-It has external closure systems that vary in conformation and functionality;
+it has external closure systems that vary in conformation and functionality;

-It has a structure that allows for possible future extensions.
+it has a structure that allows for possible future extensions.

 2.2.
 Disassembly Wooden Structures